What are the Eligibility Requirements to Obtain a Green Card?

 Our Tennessee immigration attorney explains the categories for receiving a green card and other requirements.

 A green card, otherwise known as a permanent residency card, allows people born in other countries to live and work permanently in the United States.
-It is often one of the first steps on the pathway toward citizenship, but obtaining a green card can be a long and complicated process.
+It is often one of the first steps on the pathway toward citizenship, but obtaining a green card can be a lengthy and complicated process.
 One of the initial challenges is determining eligibility.
 Our Tennessee immigration attorneys explain common categories that may entitle you to a green card, as well as other basic requirements.

 Green Card Categories That Determine Eligibility